SuperDARN/pydarn/docs/user/hardware.md

 <!--Copyright (C) SuerDARN Canada, University of Saskatchewan
-Author(s): Marina Schmidt -->
+Author(s): Marina Schmidt
+Modifications:
+2020-12-01 Carley Martin added git_hdw_file
+2020-01-05 Marin Schmidt switched VT hardware repo to SuperDARN hardware repo

+Disclaimer:
+pyDARN is under the LGPL v3 license found in the root directory LICENSE.md Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

+This version of the GNU Lesser General Public License incorporates the terms and conditions of version 3 of the GNU General Public License, supplemented by the additional permissions listed below.
+-->
 # Accessing Hardware File Information

-SuperDARN Radar hardware information is stored in hardware files located [here](https://github.com/vtsuperdarn/hdw.dat). pyDARN pulls down the hardware files from the `master` branch on the [repository](https://github.com/vtsuperdarn/hdw.dat) to obtain geographical and hardware information for plotting functionality.
+SuperDARN Radar hardware information is stored in hardware files located [here](https://github.com/SuperDARN/hdw). pyDARN pulls down the hardware files from the `master` branch on the [repository](https://github.com/SuperDARN/hdw) to obtain geographical and hardware information for plotting functionality.

 Users can also read and access these hardware files information by using the function `read_hdw_file`.
 ``` python